ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 > We expect that once the formats and semantics of the registration policy headers are finalized, standardized policies may be moved to a separate draft.
 > For now, we inline some significant policies to illustrate the most common use cases.

-TS implementations MUST indicate their support for registration policies and MUST check that all the policies indicated as defined in the `reg_info` map are supported and are satisfied before a claim can be registered.
+SCITT implementations MUST indicate their support for registration policies and MUST check that all the policies indicated as defined in the `reg_info` map are supported and are satisfied before a claim can be registered.
 Any unsupported claims MUST be indicated separately and corresponding unknown policy entries in the map of a claim MUST be rejected.
 This is to ensure that all verifiers get the same guarantee out of the registration policies regardless of where it is registered.

 Policy Name | Required `reg_info` attributes | Implementation
 ---|---|---